 Our application process is designed to learn as much as possible about your child’s academic potential, as well as their strengths and weaknesses.

-We are currently accepting applications for the 2019-2020 school year for Kindergarten and fifth grade.
-We regret that we are no longer accepting applications for first, second, third, and fourth grades.
+We are currently accepting applications for the 2019-2020 school year for Kindergarten.
+We regret that we are no longer accepting applications for first, second, third, fourth, and fifth grades.
 However, we are maintaining a wait list for applications in the event that a space becomes available.
 For information about our wait list, please contact the Admissions Office.

 In order to understand your child’s unique learning needs, we seek information from many sources, including parents, current teachers, tutors, therapists, and a licensed psychologist.
 Admission to The Schenck School is determined by a number of factors, the most important being the degree to which your child’s academic success is affected by a difficulty with written language.

 There is a separate application process for the Summer Adventures Program.
 Registration for Summer Adventures opens on Thursday, January 17.
 To learn more about our summer program and to register, visit Summer Adventures Program.

 - Parent submits a completed online application, required documents, a current psycheducational evaluation (completed no more than two years prior to the date of application), an unassisted writing sample, and $85 application fee (payable by electronic check or credit card).

 - Parent authorizes the student’s current school to complete and submit teacher/administrator evaluations and transcripts.

 - The Admissions Committee reviews the completed application.
 Only appropriate candidates in enrollment for The Schenck School are screened.
 Screening includes standarized diagnostic testing and age-appropriate assessments of reading, spelling, and writing skills.
 This evaluation will take approximately one and a half hours and will include a parent interview.
 Both parents are encouraged to attend.
 A fee of $150 will be charged for this screening.

 - A letter indicating results of the screening will be sent to parents within one month of the evaluation.